structlogging/structlogger/README.md

 private static StructLogger<DefaultContext> logger = new StructLogger<>(new Slf4jLoggingCallback(LoggerFactory.getLogger("LOGGER")));
 ```

-please note that StructLogger should not be declared and cannot be used as local variable!!
 StructLogger takes implementation of LoggingCallback, which implements basic logging operations, for example here we use [Slf4jLoggingCallback](structlogger/src/main/java/com/github/structlogging/slf4j/Slf4jLoggingCallback.java), which encapsulates SLF4j logger and all it does is it serializes incoming events as string and pass them to SLF4j logger, or you can implement your own [LoggingCallback](structlogger/src/main/java/com/github/structlogging/LoggingCallback.java)

 StructLogger field has to be annotated with `@LoggerContext` in order to structured logging to work, you have to also specify extension of [VariableContext](structlogger/src/main/java/com/github/structlogging/VariableContext.java) as annotation parameter (this parameter must be same as generic argument of StructLogger otherwise you will encounter undefined behaviour).
 Variable context provides logging variables.
 You can create your own VariableContext like [BlockCacheContext](structlogger-example/src/main/java/com/github/structlogging/BlockCacheContext.java).
 Please see *Creating your own Variable context* section of README.